DC Fandome: The Next Evolution

 Justice League: The Snyder Cut

 Wow, this definitely looks cool!
-Of course Batman Vs Superman looked cool, and the world was incredibly down on director Zacl Snyder after he made that movie.
-Than Justice League came out, and people blamed Snyder for it as much as they blamed Joss Whedon, who replaced him mid-way through production on the movie.
+Of course Batman Vs Superman looked cool, and then Zack Snyder turned out a pretty bad movie which was more silly… “Martha,” then it was smart or creative.
+Then Justice League came out, and people blamed Snyder for it as much as they blamed Joss Whedon, who replaced him mid-way through production on the movie.
 But somehow, Snyder got the narrative across that the released version of Justice League was not his movie and that he had so much footage he shot which was not used, there was a whole other movie out there.
 That become something that fanboys ranted and raved about and demanded as much as possible, and now we’re going to get it… the Snyder Cut.
 And the trailer looks pretty great.
 Snyder has always been an artistic visionary.
 He’s made as many bad movies as he has good ones (good: Dawn of the Dead, 300, Man of Steel.
 Bad: Batman Vs Superman, Sucker Punch, Justice League – although, now apparently that’s no longer considered a Snyder movie.)
 So, we’ll have to see about this one.
 Snyder’s trademark has always been dark seriousness with no sense of humor.
 It worked for 300 and Man of Steel, so hopefully it will work here as well.

 The Suicide Squad